Vatsalparsaniya/Codechef_Scraping/README.md

 # Codechef_Scraping
 Python Script to get All Problem Statements and Solutions of any user for Any CodeChef Competition

+After run Script you will get two separate folder 1 for Problem Statements and 2 for Solutions

 ## DEMO
    RUN : python CodeChef_Scraping.py -c [CONTEST NAME] -u [USER NAME]